VUEngine/vuengine.github.io/documentation/user-guide/stages.md

 ## Particle

 [Particles](/documentation/api/class-particle/) are a kind of lightweight, reusable [Entity](/documentation/api/class-entity/), that are instantiated by [ParticleSystems](/documentation/api/class-particlesystem/).
-They don’t exist in the [Stage](/documentation/api/class-stage/) as childs of it, although they can interact with other [Actors](/documentation/api/class-actor/) by means of collisions.
+They don’t exist in the [Stage](/documentation/api/class-stage/) as children of it, although they can interact with other [Actors](/documentation/api/class-actor/) by means of collisions.

-[Particles](/documentation/api/class-particle/) manage their components in a more specific and constrained way than [Actors](/documentation/api/class-actor/) in order to be as performant as possible, to reduce their memory footprint and to make it possible their reutilization to reduce the overhead of constantly creating and destroying them.
+[Particles](/documentation/api/class-particle/) manage their components in a more specific and constrained way than [Actors](/documentation/api/class-actor/) in order to be as performant as possible, to reduce their memory footprint and to make it possible their reutilization to avoid the overhead of constantly creating and destroying them.

 ```cpp
 ParticleROMSpec SomeParticleSpec =